 - 3 The Utility is required to test for Complete IOC every nine years.
-The next round of required sampling will be conducted 2027. - 4 The Utility is NOT required to test for Manganese every three years. - 5 The Utility is NOT required to test for Iron every three years. - 6 The Utility is NOT required to test for Arsenic every three years.
+The next round of required sampling will be conducted 2025. - 4 The Utility is NOT required to test for Manganese every three years. - 5 The Utility is required to test for Iron every three years.
+The next round of required sampling will be conducted in 2022. - 6 The Utility is NOT required to test for Arsenic every three years.